ankit-prasadx/Basics/README.md

 # Basics
-# Learning basics fundamentals of Programming
+# Learning and understanding basics fundamentals of Programming